scikit-hep/awkward/README.md

 Awkward Array is even faster when used in [Numba](https://numba.pydata.org/)'s JIT-compiled functions.

-See the [Getting started](https://awkward-array.org/en/latest/getting-started/index.html) documentation on [awkward-array.org](https://awkward-array.org) for an introduction, including a [no-install notebook](https://awkward-array.readthedocs.io/en/latest/getting-started/try-awkward-array.html) you can try in your web browser.
+See the [Getting started](https://awkward-array.org/en/latest/getting-started/index.html) documentation on [awkward-array.org](https://awkward-array.org) for an introduction, including a [no-install demo](https://awkward-array.readthedocs.io/en/latest/getting-started/try-awkward-array.html) you can try in your web browser.

 # Installation

-Awkward Array can be installed [from PyPI](https://pypi.org/project/awkward) using pip:
+Awkward Array can be installed from [PyPI](https://pypi.org/project/awkward) using pip:

 ```bash
 pip install awkward